 Knife Rockwell Hardness and Core Material

-The knife Rockwell hardness is specified with a Rockwell of 63.
+The knife’s Rockwell hardness is specified with a Rockwell of 63.
 If used at home, you can get away with 8 to 9 months before needing a whetstone touch-up if you regularly hone your knife with a honing rod.
-The SG2, or also called R2 powdered steel, has excellent rust and corrosion-resistant properties.
+The SG2, also called R2 powdered steel, has excellent rust and corrosion-resistant properties.
 Most Japanese knives with a high Rockwell hardness go for a sharper knife over durability.
-That is also why they add a cladding to protect the blade from any potential damage, and it prevents the knife from breaking.
+That is also why they add cladding to protect the blade from any potential damage, and it prevents the knife from breaking.
 Since the knife prioritizes sharpness over durability, you need to keep in mind that you can not do the following things.
-It should not be used to slice through frozen food, bones, cheese, hard bread, or force your way through other though food like chocolate or crush nuts, and you should not twist or pry the food open with the knife since that can cause chipping.
+It should not be used to slice through frozen food, bones, cheese, or hard bread, or force your way through other food like chocolate or nuts, and you should not twist or pry the food open with the knife since that can cause chipping.

 Blade aesthetic and food release

 Yu Kurosaki added a very artistic hammered pattern on the knife, which helps prevent food from sticking on your blade.
 The blade also has a rough polish with deep vertical scratch lines, which helps break down water content, so that food will not resist your cut because it can’t use suction from the water content to cling onto your blade.

 The blade profile of this Gyuto is also very nicely done.
 It maintains a straight blade while having a gentle curve at the front.
 The heel of the knife has a slight curve to prevent any hard stops.